 As well as boosting water’s pH, calcite can also be used to remove ferric hydroxide iron, otherwise known as cloudy iron.

-Calcite doesn’t need to be regenerated, but rinsing and backwashing are required.
+Calcite doesn’t need to be regenerated, but rinsing and backwashing may be required depending upon the application.

-As a granular, lightweight filter material, filter Ag (short for filter aggregate) is a less common filter media that is primarily used for the removal of turbidity in well water.
+As a granular, lightweight filter material, filter Ag (short for filter aggregate) is a fairly common filter media that is primarily used for the removal of turbidity in well water.

 A filter Ag filter can typically remove particles around 20 microns in size.
 Again, this filter material needs to be backwashed regularly to wash away the buildup of sediment.